BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: Limitations

-\textbf{Study Sample:} First, we evaluated \SystemName with individuals who primarily work in user experience design and product management.
-Our participants' opinions may not generalize to all potential users of \SystemName, in particular end-users outside of a design background.
-However, our participants had a variety of prior experience with generative AI: 7 of 15 participants use image generation models once a week or more frequently, and the remaining 8 use them once a month or not at all.
-This suggests that \SystemName's composition techniques could be accessible to novice or first-time end-users.
+\textbf{Study sample and novelty effects:} Our participants' insights may not generalize to all future users of systems like \SystemName, as we primarily studied with individuals from a UX design and product management background.
+However, our participants' diverse experience using image generation models suggests that \SystemName's composition techniques are still accessible to novice users.

-\textbf{Lack of Baseline Comparison:} Given that we designed \SystemName to support a variety of meeting scenarios and a combination of distributed collaboration approaches from prior work, no singular meeting system serves as an effective baseline to compare the full range of \SystemName's composition techniques against.
-Instead, we adopted a more holistic evaluation approach to demonstrate what \SystemName can enable: \textit{(1)} implementing and analyzing usage scenarios, which serves as an initial comparison of \SystemName to systems from prior work; \textit{(2)} studying usability considerations and customization preferences specific to \SystemName.

-\textbf{Ecological Validity:} We pre-recorded videos with a variety of static backgrounds to simulate video calls in our study.
-This was to keep the environment generations relatively consistent across participants, so we could align and compare their feedback in our analysis.
-However, using primarily physical and dynamic video backgrounds could have elicited different design strategies and challenges from our participants (e.g., preferences towards periodically updating meeting environments to reflect changes in users' surroundings).
-In future work, we plan to conduct studies using \SystemName in live meetings to investigate its affordances for supporting distributed collaborative behaviors.

-Another limitation stems from using primarily virtual backgrounds in our study.
-Most participants chose not to use their physical environments in Task 3 (for privacy reasons or due to their surroundings being uninteresting).
-Although most participants did not have a first-hand experience of blending their real-world surroundings into the environment, we find it encouraging that they still brainstormed a variety of scenarios where using authentic environments could provide value, e.g., to connect family members or encourage co-workers to ``share their lives in different ways'' (P9).

-\textbf{Novelty Effects:} Considering the novelty of generative AI techniques, our studies around \SystemName are subject to participant response bias~\cite{Dell-CHI12}.
-We reduced potential bias by discussing both the benefits and limitations of \SystemName with participants and probing them with examples of poorly designed environments (e.g., some of the \textit{Game Stream} environments shown in Fig.~\ref{fig:task2-envs}) to elicit potential critiques and improvements to our system.
+Considering the novelty of generative AI techniques, our studies around \SystemName are subject to participant response bias~\cite{Dell-CHI12}.
+We reduced potential bias by discussing both the benefits and limitations of \SystemName with participants and probing them with examples of poorly designed environments (e.g., in Fig.~\ref{fig:task2-envs}) to elicit critiques and improvements to our system.